- March 11, 2018

 - Posted by: aadibi

-Being stuck in a cubicle can make you want to scream.
+Being stuck in a cubicle isn’t most people’s dream.

 Getting A Patent

-Creating a strong package of intellectual property elements can bring great value to your product.
-Having a patented idea as well as a trademark, copyright, or trade secrets make you look promising to potential investors.
+Creating a strong package of intellectual property elements can bring great value to your product(s).
+Having a patented idea as well as a trademark, copyright, or trade secrets is an excellent way to show promise to potential investors.

 Valuation of Assets

 Once you have a patented idea or technology, you must get a sense of its entrepreneurial value.